First things first

 Not meant to be your master, but a tool to live your life

 adapt daily, adapt as day.
 Most stuff needs to wiggle.
 It’s ok, do as much as possible.
-If you get a third done, better then nothing.
+If you get a third done, better than nothing.

 The freedom comes from safeguards - astronauts need to rehearse everything so regardless of problem lots of brain power to handle